 The right to be full and responsible citizens of their countries, with equal property, economic, voting, and freedom of movement rights.

 The right to work and earn a living with equal pay for equal work.

-The right to be free of all forms of gender based violence such as domestic violence, sexual assault, incest, female infanticide, honor killings, female genital cutting and self-immolation at a husband’s death.
+The right to be free of all forms of gender-based violence such as domestic violence, sexual assault, incest, infanticide, honor killings, female genital cutting, and self-immolation at a spouse or significant other’s death.

 The right to the best available, scientifically based health care, including health and sexuality education.

 The right to autonomous decision-making, informed consent, privacy and confidentiality regarding their own health care.

 The right to decide when and if to have sex, including choosing one’s partner, and freedom from coerced marriage and sex trafficking.

 The right to decide whether to have children, the number and spacing of their children, and to have the information, education, and access to health services to make these choices.